ebarkie/netaggr/internal/netcalc/USAGE.md

 ```go
 func Parse(r io.Reader) (Nets, error)
 ```
-Parse parses a list of IPv4/6 CIDR networks or IPv4 addresses and subnet masks in quad-dotted notation, like:
+Parse parses networks formatted as IPv4/6 CIDR or an IPv4 address and a dot-decimal subnet mask, like:

     192.0.2.0/24
     192.0.2.0 255.255.255.0